onecodex/sars-cov-2/README.md

 [![Actions Status](https://github.com/onecodex/sars-cov-2/workflows/test/badge.svg)](https://github.com/onecodex/sars-cov-2/actions) [![Actions Status](https://github.com/onecodex/sars-cov-2/workflows/pre-commit/badge.svg)](https://github.com/onecodex/sars-cov-2/actions) [![Docker Repository on Quay](https://quay.io/repository/refgenomics/covid19/status "Docker Repository on Quay")](https://quay.io/repository/refgenomics/covid19)

 This pipeline performs consensus assembly and variant calling for amplicon sequencing data (Illumina or Oxford Nanopore) generated using the [`ARTIC protocol`](https://artic.network/ncov-2019).
-The user can specify an ARTIC primer set (required for trimming primers from the alignment); the primer set is assumed to be ARTIC V4.1 if not specified.
+The user can specify a primer set to be used for trimming alignments; this is assumed to be **ARTIC V4.1** if not specified.

 # Pipeline overview